ansible/ansible/README.md

 API Example
 ===========

 The API is simple and returns basic datastructures.
+Ansible will keep track of which hosts were successfully contacted seperately from hosts that had communication problems.
+The format of the return, if successful, is entirely up to the module.

     import ansible
     runner = ansible.Runner(